MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-5936-scenario-include.md

-Get an overview of what is needed for a service repair task.
+Get an overview of what's needed to complete a service repair task.